 Here’s how the challenge works:

-- Choose a favorite macro photo from this week or from your archives.
+- Choose a favorite macro photo from the past week or from your archives.

 - Create a new post on your blog entitled “Macro Moments: Week (insert week)“.